HM Prison Stafford

-HM Prison Stafford is a Category C men's prison, located in Stafford, Staffordshire, England.
+HM Prison Stafford is a Category C men's prison, in Stafford, Staffordshire, England.
 The prison is operated by His Majesty's Prison Service.
 In 2014 it became a sex offender-only jail.

 History

 His Majesty's Prison at Stafford was originally constructed and opened as the Staffordshire County Gaol ("New Staffordshire Gaol") in 1793 having been constructed under the Stafford Gaol Act 1787 (27 Geo.
 3. c.
 60).

 It was substantially enlarged by a building development programme of works in the 19th century.
 HMP Stafford became a sex offender-only prison in 2014.

 Early history

 In 1812, forger William Booth was publicly executed outside the jail.
 A badly-tied rope allowed him to fall to the floor, unharmed.
 He was hanged a second time, fatally, later that day.

 Among its early prisoners was George Smith, who served several sentences for theft in the facility and began his later work as a hangman while still a prisoner, assisting William Calcraft.
 He officiated at several executions in the prison later in his life, including that of the convicted poisoner William Palmer in 1866.